idushes/whatsmeow-mcp/README.md

 # WhatsApp MCP Server

-A Model Context Protocol (MCP) server for WhatsApp functionality using the whatsmeow Go library.
+A Model Context Protocol (MCP) server that provides WhatsApp functionality through standardized tools.
+This server enables AI agents and MCP clients to interact with WhatsApp services in a structured and reliable way.

 ## Features

-This MCP server provides WhatsApp functionality through standardized tools that can be used by MCP clients like Claude Desktop, Cline, or other compatible applications.
+This MCP server exposes WhatsApp capabilities as standardized MCP tools that can be seamlessly integrated with AI agents, Claude Desktop, Cline, and other MCP-compatible applications.
+All tools provide comprehensive error handling, parameter validation, and detailed responses.

-### Currently Implemented Tools (Fake/Simulation)
+### Available MCP Tools

-- **is_logged_in** - Check if user is authenticated
+- **is_logged_in** - Check WhatsApp authentication status and session validity
-- **get_qr_code** - Generate QR code for WhatsApp Web login
+- **get_qr_code** - Generate QR code for WhatsApp Web login with automatic expiration handling
-- **send_message** - Send text message to chat or contact
+- **send_message** - Send text messages to contacts or groups with optional message quoting/replies
-- **is_on_whatsapp** - Check if phone numbers are registered on WhatsApp
+- **is_on_whatsapp** - Verify WhatsApp registration status for phone numbers in bulk
-- **get_chat_history** - Get chat message history
+- **get_chat_history** - Retrieve conversation history with pagination support

-> **Note:** These tools are currently implemented as simulations for testing the MCP server functionality.
-Real WhatsApp integration will be added in future versions.
+This server provides full WhatsApp functionality through the whatsmeow library integration.

 ## Installation